nitinbedazzled/aiab_assignment/README.md

 Modified /etc/kubernetes/kubelet.conf to refer the correct certificates and the user to access the cluster as well.

+To make it further accessible some more changes were done, which led to making it unstable, hence the few static pods like apiserver, controller-manager stopped getting deployed.

 ## 7. Airship in a Bottle using local docker registry and Ubuntu Repository